jmathew19/KBAI-notes/16 Scripts.md

 - **AI challenge**: How do we infer the connection?
   - **Scripts help AI connect events logically**.
   - **Pre-learned structures** define relationships between actions and expectations.
+  - Roomba- Roomba hears a spill, can imply it needs to clean

 ## Video ID: bFgtpCAk-UM
 ### The Power of Scripts in Daily Life